Rod Woodson: 1993

 On March 1, 1993, the NFL implemented unrestricted free agency.
-Woodson received an $1.11 million settlement from the league after being one of 15 plaintiffs to sue the league in a class action antitrust lawsuit.
+Woodson received a $1.11 million settlement from the league after being one of 15 plaintiffs to sue the league in a class action antitrust lawsuit.

 Woodson and D.J.
 Johnson returned as the starting cornerback tandem for the fourth consecutive season and started alongside safeties Darren Perry and Carnell Lake.
 He started in the Pittsburgh Steelers' season-opener at the San Francisco 49ers and intercepted two passes by quarterback Steve Young in their 24–13 victory.

 On September 18, 1993, the Pittsburgh Steelers signed Woodson to a four-year, $12 million contract.
 The contract made Woodson the NFL's highest paid defensive back.
 In week 4, he made two interceptions off passes by Falcons' quarterbacks Bobby Hebert and Billy Joe Tolliver during a 45–17 victory against the Atlanta Falcons.
 On October 17, 1993, Woodson intercepted two passes by Saints' quarterback Wade Wilson and returned one for a 63-yard touchdown in the Steelers' 37–14 win against the New Orleans Saints.
 Woodson started in all 16 games in 1993 and recorded 95 combined tackles, a career-high eight interceptions, two sacks, and a touchdown.
 He also made 15 kick returns for 294 return yards (19.6 YPR) and 42 punt returns for 338 return yards (8.0 YPR).
 He was also named NFL Defensive Player of the Year.

 1994

 Woodson returned as the No. 1 starting cornerback in 1994, opposite Deon Figures.
 He played under defensive coordinator Dom Capers and assistant coaches Dick LeBeau and Marvin Lewis.
 On November 14, 1994, Woodson intercepted pass by Bills' quarterback Jim Kelly and returned it for a 37-yard touchdown in the first quarter of the Steelers' 23–10 win against the Buffalo Bills in week 11.
-Woodson started in 15 games in 1994 and recorded 67 tackles, four interceptions, three sacks, and a touchdown.
+Woodson started in 15 games in 1994 and recorded 67 tackles, four interceptions, three sacks, and two touchdowns.
 He also made 15 kick returns for a total of 365 return yards (24.3 YPR) and 39 punt returns for 319 return yards (8.1 YPR).